 Nelson is reason enough to visit the Kootenays and should be on any itinerary in the region.
 Tidy brick buildings climb the side of a hill overlooking the west arm of deep-blue Kootenay Lake, and the waterfront is lined with parks and beaches.
-The thriving cafe, art and nightlife culture is simply a bonus.
+The thriving cafe, culture and nightlife scene is simply a bonus.
 However, what really propels Nelson over the top is its personality: a funky mix of hippies, characters, creative types and rugged individualists.
 You can find all these along Baker St, the pedestrian-friendly main drag where wafts of patchouli mingle with hints of fresh-roasted coffee.

 Born as a mining town in the late 1800s, in 1977 a decades-long heritage-preservation project began.
 Today there are more than 350 carefully preserved and restored period buildings.
 Nelson is an excellent base for hiking, skiing and kayaking the nearby lakes and hills.